-Once your child has determined which qualification and subject to pursue, it’s vital to check whether universities accept high school scores or if they need scores of special entrance examinations such as IELTS.
+Once you have determined which qualification and subject to pursue, it’s vital to check whether universities accept high school scores or if they need scores of special entrance examinations such as IELTS.

 2. Research career outcomes

-One of the most important things to consider while choosing a university is researching how it can prepare your child for the future.
-This is because irrespective of whether your child will be continuing education by doing a postgraduate degree or start working right after completing their undergraduate course, learning about how their current degree will help in their careers is vital.
+One of the most important things to consider while choosing a university is researching how it can prepare you for the future.
+Irrespective of whether you will be continuing education by doing a postgraduate degree or plan to start working right after completing your undergraduate course, learning about how your current degree will help in your career is vital.

-Thus, it would be best to encourage your child to consider what career opportunities lie beyond their degree.
-They can do so by researching what types of jobs previous graduates of the degree move into.
-This will help them decide whether the course they’re choosing will put them onto a path that leads them to a career of their choice. 👨💼
+Thus, it would be best to consider what career opportunities lie beyond your degree.
+You can do so by researching what types of jobs previous graduates of the degree move into.
+This will help you decide whether the course you’re choosing will put you onto a path that leads to a career of your choice. 👨💼